binle/bakku-etcapi/README.md

 # 1. Overview

-EtcAPA is a simple library (it can be considered as a framework) for creating APIs.
-The target is help developer create APIs easiest.
+EtcApi is a part of Bakku framework, it will help developer create APIs easiest.

 We use [reflect-metadata](https://rbuckton.github.io/reflect-metadata/) library for creating it.
 It works base on [expressjs](https://expressjs.com/) and it is similar with Spring Framework with anotations: